 You can get the highest value from your ThankYou Points by transferring them to Citi’s travel partners, which include JetBlue, Singapore Airlines, Virgin Atlantic and more.

-It offers better rewards than its rival, including 3x points on travel and 2x points on entertainment and dining out.
+This Citibank travel card more than holds its own against the fan-favorite Chase Sapphire Preferred® Card, which is an impressive feat.
+It offers better rewards than its rival, including 3x points at restaurants, supermarkets, gas stations, flights and hotels.
 It also allows point transfers for great reward flexibility.

 Look into a Citibank travel card in this category if you’re a regular American Airlines flyer, or if you want to save your rewards for flights on the carrier.